Colorectal THRIVE 2026

 Get ready for the next chapter

-March 22 - 26, 2026 | Fribourg
+March 22 - 25, 2026 | Fribourg, Switzerland

 “At Colorectal THRIVE, you will learn from world-renowned Colorectal Surgeons.
 Our mission is clear: To make the global community of Surgeons THRIVE.
 Now and in the future.
-Join us in magical Fribourg, Switzerland , onsite or online, and achieve up to 36 CME credits.”
+Join us in magical Fribourg, Switzerland, onsite or online, and achieve up to 36 CME credits.”

-Prof. Michel Adamina, Founder of Colorectal THRIVE , Chairman & Full Professor of Surgery, Cantonal Hospital Fribourg & Faculty of Science and Medicine, University of Fribourg Switzerland
+Full Professor of Surgery, Faculty of Science & Medicine, University of Fribourg, Switzerland

 ABOUT THE CONGRESS